mfwolffe/mfwolffe.github.io/_pages/about.md

 Music
 ------
-I am a classically trained musician, having performed and studied music for nearly two decades.
+I am a 'classically trained' musician, having performed and studied music for nearly two decades.
 I studied low-brass performance for several years at the University of North Carolina at Chapel Hill, where I had been awarded the Kenan Music Scholarship in 2014.
 I studied under retired principal trombonist of the North Carolina Symphony, Michael Kris.
 I play bass & contrabass tubas, [Cimbasso](https://cso.org/experience/article/3130/whats-a-cimbasso), euphonium, & bass trombone.
 Thanks to Professor Kris I was able to make a foray into the world of historically informed performance, learning how to play and perform on instruments such as the [Ophicleide](http://www.contrabass.com/pages/ophicleide.html) and [Bass Sackbut](https://caslabs.case.edu/medren/renaissance-instruments/sackbut-renaissance/).
 I have traveled extensively to supplement my studies by taking lessons with principal performers in orchestras throughout Europe and the eastern United States.
 I did not, however, complete my degree at UNC due to rather serious burgeoning health issues.